 So even slightly poor judgement on a bus driver's part might pose a significant risk to people cycling.
 This places great stress on bus drivers, especially if they are also being pushed to maintain a schedule.

-In any sustainable future there are going to be both more buses and more people cycling — including many more children and slower adults — so the conflicts in shared bus-bike lanes or streets in Oxford are only going to get worse.
+In any sustainable future there are going to be both more buses and more people cycling so the conflicts in shared bus-bike lanes or streets in Oxford are only going to get worse.

 policy conflicts over modal share and space

 As mentioned above, there are a range of distances where modal share is fairly evenly divided between cycling and public transport.
 There are trips which some people will prefer to cycle and others to take a bus (and some will walk or drive), or where people will make different decisions depending on the weather, the time of day, or what they are doing.

 From a social perspective there should be no problem here: cycling and public transport both need to be enabled and made accessible, and people should choose what's most convenient.
 (Though public health would benefit from shifting marginal users to bicycles.)
 But the existing situation in Oxford, with cycling currently too hostile for a huge part of the population, means that the private bus companies have a clear commercial interest in opposing measures that would make cycling more accessible, even if they had no direct impact on bus services, since that would lose them a good chunk of their short-distance passengers.
-(There is also asymmetrical lobbying here, with concentrated and well-resourced bus companies facing scattered community groups and limited commercial cycling interests.)
+(There is also asymmetrical lobbying here, with a few well-resourced bus companies facing scattered community groups and limited commercial cycling interests.)